 The problem is, pretty as it might look, this isn’t good for generating business and capturing leads.
 That is exactly what most of PracticeWeb’s clients – accountants in practice – want to do.

-For one thing, as our in-house SEO expert David Fowler will tell you, search engines need text, and the more the better.
+For one thing, as our in-house expert in SEO for accountants will tell you, search engines need text, and the more the better.
 That’s because sites with just a few words of copy, possibly a bit conceptual and abstract, are cool, but they don’t give Google anything to latch on to.

 And the more pages you have, the more room you have for meaningful text on specific topics, or targeting particular groups of desirable clients.